-A digital test kit is also great for colorblind persons since you don’t have to match any colors.
+A digital test kit is also great for colorblind persons because color matching isn’t needed to use it.

-It uses a photometer to measure changes in the water after you add a reagent.
-It then gives you a digital readout on a small screen.
+It uses a photometer to measure changes in the water after you add a reagent, then gives you a digital readout on a small screen.

-It’s so much easier and more accurate than trying to figure out where on the chart your results fall.
+Using a digital test is so much easier and more accurate than trying to figure out where on a color chart your results fall.

 - Free Chlorine